t-gatlin/skills-github-pages/life.md

 # 2026

-this year i have learned a lot and done a lot
+so many good things have happened this year it might be my best year yet i feel i have made so many improvements in my life